-Whistler Craft Beer: Where to Quench Your Thirst in 2019
+Whistler Craft Beer: Where to Quench Your Thirst 2022 Updates

 Where to Drink Craft Beer in Whistler

-Specifically built for the local beer and foodie folks in our community, Hunter Gather is one of the newest local watering holes in town.
-Its menu is casual, heartwarming, and chock full of locally curated foods.
-Meats from ethical local farms, veggies from Pemberton, cheeses from Vancouver Island, you get the picture.
+Specifically built for the local beer and foodie, Hunter Gather is a famous community watering hole.
+Its menu is casual, heartwarming, and chock full of locally curated foods—meats from ethical local farms, veggies from Pemberton, and cheeses from Vancouver Island.

 Beacon Eatery and Pub

-Centrally located, the beacon is a great pit stop after a day on the hill.
-Winter, Summer, Spring, Fall, it’s a place of action.
-In winter warm up with a dark winter ale and in summer quench your thirst with a session ale.
-The Beacon’s patio is welcoming place to watch the world go by, always made better with a beer in hand.
+Centrally located, the Beacon is a great pitstop after a day on the hill.
+Winter, summer, spring, and fall are all great times to visit.
+In winter, warm up with a dark ale, and in summer, quench your thirst with a session ale.
+The Beacon’s patio is a welcoming place to watch the world go by, always made better with a beer.

-Their current beer menu, which switches as often as the seasons, covers Parallel 49 (Vancouver), Whistler Brewery (very local), and Driftwood Brewery (one of our favorites).
-Be sure to check back now and then to see what’s new on tap.
-Open from 11 am to 1 pm daily, they make it easy to come for brunch and stay until the party is over.
-Their menu incorporates the pub food you crave after getting in your turns on the hill.
+Their current beer menu, which changes as often as the seasons, covers Parallel 49 (Vancouver), Coast Mountain Brewery, and Driftwood Brewery (one of our favourites).
+Open from lunch until late at night, they make it easy to come for brunch and stay until the party ends.

 The Brew House

-You can’t get more local beer than the Brew House.
-The Brew House has five whistler craft beers brewed right on site.
-From their Lifty Lager to the Grizzly Brown Ale, throughout their time in Whistler, they’ve honed their craft.
-The Brew House knows what works, and what doesn’t and then brew accordingly.
+You can’t get more local than the Brew House, with five Whistler craft beers brewed right on-site.
+From their Lifty Lager to the Grizzly Brown Ale, throughout their time in Whistler, they’ve honed their craft and know what beers work in Whistler.

-The Brew House also know what the masses want to eat, including barbeque, pizza, and other pub-style Canadian classics.
-They are an excellent local venue for sports fans, and people watchers alike.
-The atmosphere is friendly, televisions are plentiful, and they are centrally located.
+The Brew House also knows what the masses want to eat, including barbeque, pizza, and other pub-style Canadian classics.

 Blackcomb Liquor Store

-If you are new to the BC craft booze scene, don’t be afraid to get some assistance.
-Ask one of their many friendly staff members for their top favorites from the shelves; you’ll likely be introduced to something deliciously new.
+If you are new to the BC craft booze scene, don’t hesitate to get assistance.
+Ask one of their friendly staff members for their top favourites, and you’ll likely be introduced to something deliciously new.

 Did You Say Brewery Tour?